DragoonsBets/drg-landing-ui/README.md

 To enable CORS you have to edit charts/drg-landing/values.yaml the nginx annotation section.
 This adds the rules directly to Kubernetes.
 Also, you must enable the CORS rule in nginx.conf that serves the dockerfile.
-And finally you must add the CORS rule in Django.
+And finally you must add the CORS rule in Django..